noelmcloughlin/salt-desktop-overlay-demo/README.md

     your['pillars']="${SALTFS}/community/your/pillar_roots"
 ```

-Now your states are available (demo)-
+So your states are now available to salter (demo)-

 ` sudo salter.sh -i 'media-center' -u eligundry `